Palliative Care - Data

 What the data tells us

 Palliative care is the care, treatment and support someone receives when they have a life limiting illness.
-It aims to improve the quality of life of patients and their families, through the prevention and relief of suffering.
-It involves the early identification and careful assessment and treatment of pain and other problems, physical, psychosocial or spiritual.
-Palliative care can involve hospitals, hospices, GP practices and community teams.
-When people are in receipt of palliative care in the community it is normally co-ordinated by the District Nurses.
+It aims to improve the quality of life of patients and their families, through the prevention and relief of suffering and can involve hospitals, hospices, GP practices and community teams.

-In February 2019 there were 504 people registered with their GP as being in receipt of palliative care (Midlothian GP Internal Data.
+504 people were registered with their GP as being in receipt of palliative care (Midlothian GP Internal Data.
 Palliative Care Register, 2019).

 Patients and carers express their preference to be cared for in the place where they live, for as long as possible.
 Where possible, many would also prefer to die in their place of residence (NHS Lothian).
 There is no national and systematic data recorded on a person’s preferred place of care at end of life and so the percentage of last six months spent at home or in a community setting is measured.